This Is What Whales Are Betting On United Parcel Service - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for United Parcel Service options trades today is 904.08 with a total volume of 9,844.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for United Parcel Service's big money trades within a strike price range of $100.0 to $300.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for United Parcel Service's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of United Parcel Service's whale trades within a strike price range from $165.0 to $220.0 in the last 30 days.

 United Parcel Service Option Volume And Open Interest Over Last 30 Days